S3 API

 alluxio.worker.s3.connection.keep.alive.enabled=true

-# When the connection idle time exceeds this configuration, the connection will be closed.
-0 means to turn off this function.
+# A value of 0 means to turn off this function.

 alluxio.worker.s3.connection.idle.max.time=0sec